 The cryptocurrency ecosystem or platform whose creator company Omise is based in Thailand is a decentralized payment system used for exchanging assets and for settlement purposes.
-OmiseGo plans to be a go-to platform for easy and quick, low cost international payments in Asia and for banking the unbanked.
-This includes exchange of fiat and crypto as well as sending money locally and internationally and making payments.
+OmiseGo plans to be a go-to platform for easy and quick, low-cost international payments in Asia and for banking the unbanked.
+This includes the exchange of fiat and crypto as well as sending money locally and internationally and making payments.

 It is also used by tens of thousands of merchants and retailers in Asia willing to accept cryptocurrency payments for their products and services, online and offline.
 OmiseGo is endorsed, for these and other purposes, by the Bank of Thailand and the Thai Ministry of Finance and the innovation (Omise) is already being utilized to facilitate payment and settlement with companies such as McDonalds Thailand, Alipay, Bose, Allianz, Burger King using Omise and also accepting Omise.
 Not all merchants who accept Omise can accept OmiseGo.

-It is one of the first tokens to begin development on the Plasma Network, a smart contract network based on Ethereum network and which was developed by Vitalik Buterin, and which can run as a child chain of Ethereum.
-Plasma was designed to handle enterprise level scalability and can theoritically handle up to 1 million transactions per second, making it faster than even Visa that can process around 50,000 transactions per second.
+Still, It is one of the first tokens to begin development on the Plasma Network, a smart contract network based on Ethereum network and which was developed by Vitalik Buterin, and which can run as a child chain of the Ethereum main chain.
+Plasma was designed to handle enterprise-level scalability and can theoretically handle up to 1 million transactions per second, making it faster than even Visa that can process around 50,000 transactions per second.

 Omise is also designed to support the SWIFT banking system.
 It has a mobile wallet and a Facebook chat-bot that enables payments through Facebook Messenger.

-Omise, the company behind the innovation, was created in 2013 as an online payment gateway similar PayPal or Stripe.
+Omise, the company behind the innovation was created in 2013 as an online payment gateway similar to PayPal or Stripe.
 The innovation received $50 million funding from East Ventures, Ascend Group, SMDV, SMBC, SBI Investment, Krungsri Finnovate, Global Brain, Golden Gate Ventures and others.
-OmiseGo raised more than $100 million from pre-sale interest in 2017.
+OmiseGo raised more than $100 million from a pre-sale in 2017.

 Prior to becoming a unicorn, the number of transactions on the network grew by 1000% from 2015-2016 and it attained an average of over 400 new merchant signups across multiple countries.

-Besides, the project is advised by two of the Ethereum co-founders Vitalik Buterin and Gavin Wood.
+Besides, the project is being advised by two of the Ethereum co-founders Vitalik Buterin and Gavin Wood.

 Qtum raised $15.6 million and alongside OmiseGo became the first ERC20 token to achieve the unicorn status 2 years ago at the same time with OmiseGo months after raising $15.6 million during ico.
 In January 2018, the cryptocurrency reached a market cap of over $4 billion and was, at that time, selling at $60.
 Today, Qtum has a market cap of $0.299 billion at a price of around $3.3.

-Qtum is based on an infrastructure to help businesses build and deploy applications and services that use both Ethereum and Bitcoin blockchains.
+Qtum’s infrastructure is meant to help businesses build and deploy applications and services that use both Ethereum and Bitcoin blockchains.

 Qtum, which is based on both the Ethereum and Bitcoin blockchain platforms was created by adding an account abstraction layer on top of a Bitcoin fork code in order to make possible sidechain integration with blockchain virtual machines like Ethereum Virtual Machine.
 Thus it combines best of both worlds by adding Bitcoin's value-storing capabilities to Ethereum's smart contract platform.

 Qtum has a partnership with Amazon Web Services and is listed on the AWS Marketplace.
-Amazon offers the Qtum blockchain to beef up its blockchain undertakings and compete with the likes of Microsoft Azure’s Blockchain as a Service marketplace.
+Amazon has reportedly been using the Qtum blockchain to beef up its blockchain undertakings and compete with the likes of Microsoft Azure’s Blockchain as a Service marketplace.